 The two biggest limitations for the payroll election are:

-- The taxpayer must have no more than 5 years of gross receipts.
+- The taxpayer must have no more than five years of gross receipts.

 - The gross receipts must be under $5 million in the year in which the election is made.

-A 2014 startup that first accrued revenue in 2015 could make a payroll election in 2019 if its revenues are still below the $5 million threshold in 2019.
-While many startups do not have sufficient payroll tax liability to utilize the entire credit in a single quarter, any excess credits will rollover to future payroll liability until the credit is exhausted.
+A 2015 startup that first accrued revenue in 2016 could make a payroll election in 2020 if its revenues are still below the $5 million threshold in 2020.
+While many startups don’t have sufficient payroll tax liability to utilize the entire credit in a single quarter, any excess credits will rollover to future payroll liability until the credit is exhausted.

 In addition, any credits in excess of the $250,000 limitation will be taken as a general business credit and can be carried forward for up to 20 years.

 The IRS requires taxpayers to keep sufficient records to determine whether the taxpayer has adequately determined its credit for the year.
-Because no specific type of documentation is specified within the statute, Treasury Regulation 1.6001-1 provides additional guidance concerning the types of documentation that should be retained.
+Because no specific type of documentation is listed within the statute, Treasury Regulation Section 1.6001-1 provides additional guidance concerning the types of documentation that should be retained.

 For taxpayers who wish to claim the R&D tax credit, the documentation may come in a variety of forms.
 The Audit Techniques Guide is clear that the IRS places specific emphasis on contemporaneous documentation—that is, documentation created when the activities identified as qualified were being performed.